vetrek/pilot/README.md

 ## Support 💬

-For questions or support, feel free to open an issue or contact me on [GitHub](https://github.com/vetrek).
+For questions or support, feel free to open an issue.